Tiny houses and other alternative forms of homeownership have captured the public imagination.

 What is a Manufactured Home?

 Families living in manufactured homes have a spacious and luxurious floor plan.
 Bedrooms in many manufactured homes can fix a king-sized bed, bathrooms have enough space for a bathtub and dual sinks, and storage spaces remain unobtrusive.
 Customization options in manufactured homes include granite and quartz countertops, stone accents, hardwood or tile flooring and a range of different floor plans.
-Manufactured homes must adhere to federal regulations and codes.
+Manufactured homes must adhere to federal regulations and codes, including those relating to construction and energy efficiency.

 What is a Modular Home?